 Intel combines silicon with existing technologies to produce the world’s smallest quantum chips.
 Taking these so-called “spin qubit” chips to market will require further research as right now they can only operate at absolute zero.
 Still, Intel continues working to advance the power of its processors even as the limits of silicon slows down the rate of increase.

 The good news for investors is that INTC trades at a relatively low valuation.
 It has risen substantially from the depths of the PC decline in 2013.
-Still, it trades at a forward P/E of about 10.7.
-This stands well below the 15.6 average P/E for the last five years.
+Still, it trades at a low forward P/E of about 12.
 Also, growing prominence in the data center space and a comeback in PCs bolstered INTC stock.
-Analysts believe that growth will average over 7.6% per year over the next five years.
+Analysts believe that growth will average over 7% per year over the next five years.

-Investors will also earn profit via the currently 2.6% dividend.
+Investors will also earn a 2.2% dividend yield.
 With a low P/E, double-digit growth and a high, growing dividend, INTC stock is poised to become one of the best quantum computing stocks in the post-PC era.

 Lockheed Martin (LMT)